Chipdelmal/dataViz_CADi/README.md

 <b>Goal:</b> To be able to put together a project website and host some of the examples created throughout the course for better exposure of our work.

-1. Github Introduction
+1. [Github Introduction](./markdowns/github.md): Introduction to github, setting up an account, and our first repository
-2. [Markdown + HTML Primer](./markdowns/markdown.md): Introduction to MD and HTML for presentations
+2. [Markdown + HTML Primer](./markdowns/markdown.md): Introduction to MD and HTML for github and presentations
 3. [gh-pages](./markdowns/ghPages.md): Github pages, "Docs" folder, "gh-pages" branch
 4. [Remark](./markdowns/remark.md): One of the frameworks to create simple markdown presentations
 5. [Revealjs](./markdowns/revealjs.md): MathJax-supported javascript HTML presentations framework